robin-raymond/zax.io/nothing.md

 ### Basic Overview

 Zax allows types to have a special nothing instance of a type.
 Whenever a pointer to nothing is created for a type that supports nothing instances, the pointer is automatically set to point to the nothing instance.
-This ensures that an pointer to a real instance of the type always exists even when no allocation for an instance of the type was ever created.
+This ensures that a pointer always points to a real instance of the type even when no allocated instance of the type was ever created.

-Nothing instances help reduce the code checks required to check the validity of pointers by a allowing nothing instance to be substituted in the place of a real instance and behave as if a real instance exists.
+Nothing instances help reduce code checks required to check the validity of pointers by a allowing pointers to nothing instances to be substituted in the place where a real instance would normally be present and behave as if a real instance existed.
 The nothing instance literally does nothing (or as close to nothing as possible).
-This is why Zax has pointers to nothing and not pointers to null.
-Nothing pointers may actually point to a real instance in memory that does nothing when invoked.
+This is why Zax has pointers to nothing and Zax does not rely on pointers to null where checks must be performed prior to every usage of a pointer which may be null.
+Nothing pointers will point to a real instance of a type in memory but that type is coded to perform almost no operations when invoked.

-To declare that a type supports nothing instances, an `Nothing` type must be declare on a constructor as it's only input argument.
+To declare a type as supporting a nothing instance, a `Nothing` type must be declare on a constructor as it's only input argument.
 This is known as the nothing constructor.
-Creating a `Nothing` type instance is not possible as the `Nothing` cannot be instantiated.
-The Zax language treats receiving of a `Nothing` type in the constructor as the indicator the type is being declared as the constructor to create a nothing instance for the type.
+Creating a `Nothing` type instance is not possible as the `Nothing` type cannot be directly instantiated.
+The Zax language treats receiving of a `Nothing` type in the constructor as the indicator the type is being declared as supporting nothing the nothing type and this constructor is used to create a nothing instance for a type.

 Unlike other constructors, a nothing constructor may return a pointer to an instance of the constructed type.
 This is allowed so the constructor may return an alternative pointer representing the nothing instance projected from another constructed type that is binary compatible with the original type.
-Normally `_` would be returned indicating the nothing pointer is indeed a pointer to the self instance, or the constructor may omit the return type entirely.
+Normally `_` would be returned indicating the nothing pointer is indeed a pointer to the self instance, or the constructor may omit the return type entirely and Zax will default the self instance.

-Nothing instances are constructed into global memory.
-A nothing instance should perform no operations for functions called within the type's nothing instance (or as little as possible) and return values that would be considered safe from functions where possible.
+Nothing instances are constructed into global memory by default.
+A nothing instance should perform no operations for functions called within the type's nothing instance (or as little as possible) and return values that would be considered safe for the caller of the function where possible.

-The self pointer (`_`) can be checked within a type's function with `if` to verify if the call was made into the nothing instance or into a real instance.
+The self pointer (`_`) can be checked within a type's function with `if` to verify if the call was made into the nothing instance or into a real instance of a type.

 ````zax
 MyType :: type {